 Before coming to campus, be sure to be vaccinated or be tested.

-Hunter College shall resume all workplace activities for the Fall 2022 semester.
+Hunter College shall resume all workplace activities for the Spring 2023 semester.
 All faculty and staff offices will be open.

-Academic offices in schools, departments, programs and administrative offices will be open and staffed five days per week for Fall 2022.
+Academic offices in schools, departments, programs and administrative offices will be open and staffed five days per week for Spring 2023.

 Individuals must comply with the general safety guidelines.

 Hunter College Facilities will clean shared workspaces and common areas daily.
 Requests for cleaning individual offices may be requested by work order.